 Adansonii prefers an organic-rich, moist but well-drained potting mix.
 Avoid sandy, dry or murky, wet soil.

-Use a peat-based potting soil, add some orchid bark, and plant in a pot with large holes for drainage.
+Use a peat-based potting mix, add some orchid bark, and plant in a pot with large holes for drainage.

 The peat assists in trapping moisture in the soil without waterlogging.